 In certain cases, relatives can indeed become a barrier to treatment.
 We encountered a situation where one patient had to discontinue treatment due to her obligations as a caregiver for her sick husband.
-The patient's dual role as a caregiver at home and caretaker became apparent, ultimately forcing her to make a difficult choice between her own treatment and the care of her husband.
-This example highlights the complex dynamics and challenges that can arise when patients are faced with competing responsibilities and priorities within their family context (quote 17).
+The patient's dual role as mately forcing her to make a difficult choice between her so own treatment and the care of her husband. highlights the complex dynamics and challenges that can arise when patients are faced with competing responsibilities and priorities within their family context (quote 17).